Quick Navigation

 Ayre Hotel — Ayre Road, family-run

-Five minutes' walk west of the harbour, on the curving frontage of the Peerie Sea, the Ayre Hotel is the family-run option for travellers who want sea views without the working-pier soundtrack.
+Three minutes' walk west of the harbour, on the curving frontage of the Peerie Sea, the Ayre Hotel is the family-run option for travellers who want sea views without the working-pier soundtrack.
 The setting is the calmest in Kirkwall — a tidal lagoon with eider ducks rather than a ferry queue — and the property splits into traditional ensuite rooms and a row of self-catering apartments next door.
 The restaurant leans into Orkney lamb and locally landed seafood; the bar is a quiet local.
 Rated 8.2 on Booking from 766 reviews and well-known for the warm, low-key welcome that fits travellers in Orkney for the landscape rather than the nightlife.

 West End Guest House — Main Street, west of centre